simonmichael/hledger/MANUAL.md

 ### Add-ons

-Add-on packages are usually named `hledger-SOMETHING` and provide one or more `hledger-*` executables.
-These can be run directly, or via the `hledger` command (eg `hledger web` will run `hledger-web`).
-`hledger --help` will list any installed add-ons (or any hledger-* executable in your PATH).
+Add-on packages are usually named `hledger-SOMETHING` and provide one or more `hledger-*` executables. hledger will detect these (or any `hledger-*` executable in your PATH) and offer them as extra commands; use `hledger --help` to see a list.

-Here are some current add-ons.
-Note hledger-web is released along with hledger and supported on all the major platforms, while other add-ons may or may not be.
+Here are some current add-ons. hledger-web is released along with hledger and supported on all the major platforms, while other add-ons may or may not be.

 #### web